Best/Required Practices when using Galera for HA

 ⚈ All nodes can perform writes in parallel.

-⚈ Writes are replicated via "Row Based Replication", which is decidely faster for single-row operations.
+⚈ Writes are replicated via "Row Based Replication", which has less impact for single-row operations.

-⚈ Writes are applied in parallel on the 'slaves', up to the setting wsrep_slave_threads.
+⚈ Writes are applied in parallel on the 'replicas', up to the setting wsrep_slave_threads.
 This is safe because of the way COMMITs work.

 There is no perfect number for wsrep_slave_threads; it varies with number of CPU cores, client connections, etc. A few dozen is likely to be optimal.
 Hence, this allows a significant degree of write scaling.
-If you are I/O-bound, that would be a scaling limitation.
+On the other hand, if you are I/O-bound, that would be a scaling limitation.